Virtana/ESP32CameraIntegration/PickDetection/README.md

 Deactivate by running `deactivate` in terminal.
 Within the **ESP32CameraIntegration** folder,
 * ` $ pip3 install --index-url=https://pypi.python.org/simple/ -r amazon-freertos/vendors/espressif/esp-idf/requirements.txt`

 Before using the code base, please follow [Getting Started with Amazon FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html#setup-espressif-prereqs) to ensure that all necessary prerequisites and configuration (IAM User, CMake, Toolchain, etc.) are done.
-Please do up to and inclusive of **Establish a serial connection**.

-Additionally, configuration for the FreeRTOS demo is required to use the code base as there are overlapping fundamental frameworks such as the AWS CLI that are required.
-Follow [Download and configure FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html#download-and-configure-espressif) ONLY.
-Do note that FreeRTOS is included in this repository as a submodule and <ins>should not be downloaded</ins> as directed in the beginning.
+After completing the **Establish a serial connection** section, return to this README.

+We need to configure the FreeRTOS demo.
+Follow [Download and configure FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html#download-and-configure-espressif) to do so and return to this README afterwards.
+Since FreeRTOS is included in this repository, <ins>skip the instructions at the beginning</ins> to download it.
 The packages below may need to be installed prior to performing **Configure the FreeRTOS demo applications >Step 5**.
 This would all depend on whether a clean virtual environment has been setup as directed by this README.

 *  ` $ pip install -U wheel`
 *  ` $ pip install tornado`
 *  ` $ pip install boto3`

 ##### 3. Building and Flashing
-The code base assumes a Linux environment with a build executable specific to the ESP-EYE.
-Within `../ESP32CameraIntegration/PickDetection/`,  build the package using `$./build.sh`.
-Ensure that [build.sh script](https://github.com/Virtana/ESP32CameraIntegration/blob/master/PickDetection/build.sh) is executable.
-If not, create its executable using `chmod a+x build.sh`.
-Within the build folder, the package can be made and flashed using `make flash` or `make flash monitor`.
-The latter includes a serial monitor in the terminal to view the output from the board at runtime.
-Run `make monitor` to view the output of runtime for an already flashed board.
+Within `../ESP32CameraIntegration/PickDetection/`,  ensure the build.sh is executable: `chmod a+x build.sh`

+Build the package using `$./build.sh`.
+This generates the build files in the `build/` folder.

+Change directory to this folder using `cd build/` and build the binary and flash to the ESP-EYE using `make flash`.
+If you wish to view terminal output from the board during runtime, run `make flash monitor` instead.

 ##### *NOTE:*
-Unless integration is done with this code base to include additional threads and idle tasks, building the package as is should throw errors pertaining to *vApplicationTickHook* and *vApplicationIdleHook*.
+Building the package as is should throw errors pertaining to *vApplicationTickHook* and *vApplicationIdleHook*.
 This is corrected by altering the **FreeRTOSConfig.h** file located in the *amazon-freetos* submodule present at `~../ESP32CameraIntegration/amazon-freertos/vendors/espressif/boards/esp32/aws_demos/config_files`.

 The parameters as defined for Lines 64 and 65 should be changed to match below.